 This H. D. Conner image shows the depot from a different angle.
 (Photo from Tarrant County College Northeast, Heritage Room.)

-The clock tower of the new station was situated so that it could be seen from north on Main Street.
-Thus, Main Street downtown was bookended by the courthouse tower on the north and the train station tower on the south—the two towers almost one mile apart.
+The clock tower of the new station was situated so that it could be seen from the north on Main Street.
+Thus, Main Street downtown was bookended by the courthouse clock tower on the north and the train station clock tower on the south—the two towers almost one mile apart.
 In this photo the first Worth Hotel is on the left at 7th Street.
 Just beyond is the block-square Metropolitan Hotel.
 Both hotels were built by Winfield Scott.
 Note the giant spectacles sign of optician Charles G. Lord in the lower left.
 (Photo from the 1905 Panther City Parrot yearbook.)

 Railroad officials estimated that fifteen hundred people had come to town for the grand opening of the depot on December 16.
 The newspaper estimated that 20,000-25,000 people were on hand.
 A parade marched from the courthouse down Main Street to the new depot.
 Participants included “secret orders” (fraternal lodges), the fire department, sheriff’s deputies, school children, local militia units.

 There was a banquet for invited guests.
 Here is the menu.